minanew12/2023-01-biconomy/README.md

 Biconomy Smart Account is a smart contract wallet that builds on core concepts of Gnosis / Argent safes and implements an interface to support calls from [account abstraction](https://eips.ethereum.org/EIPS/eip-4337) Entry Point contract.
 We took all the the good parts of existing smart contract wallets.

-These smart wallets have a single owner (1/1 Multisig) and are designed in such a way that it is

 - Cheap to deploy copies of a base wallet
 - Wallet addresses are counterfactual in nature (you can know the address in advance and users will have the same address across all EVM chains)
 - Deployment cost can be sponsored (gasless transactions by a relayer)